TheThinMatrix/OpenGL-Tutorial-2/README.md

 This tutorial covers:

--Loading geometry data into VAOs/VBOs
+-Loading geometry data into VAOs/VBOs.

--Rendering geometry using VAO
+-Rendering geometry using VAO.